reactxx/reactxx/README.md

 # muix
-material-ui addin which allows creation of material-ui compatible React-Native components
+Tiny material-ui add-in which allows creation of material-ui compatible React-Native components

 *Notice: whole project is in very early stage*